AdobeDocs/livefyre.en/help/using/c-features-livefyre/c-notifications-features/c-comment-notifier.md

 ---
 description: Allows you to enable a small popup on the page to notify users when a comment has been added.
-seo-description: Allows you to enable a small popup on the page to notify users when a comment has been added.
-seo-title: Comment Notifier
-solution: Experience Manager
 title: Comment Notifier
-uuid: 36907977-8233-4978-9413-232c7b2fae20
 exl-id: ebeb7ddb-a82b-40ab-907a-bfac24eb19e3
 ---
 # Comment Notifier{#comment-notifier}